nf-core/raredisease/docs/usage.md

 A sample config file can be found [here](https://github.com/nf-core/raredisease/blob/dev/conf/test.config).

-# Tips
+# Best practices

-- **Singularity cache:** If you are using singularity, please use the nf-core download command to download images first, before running the pipeline.
-Setting the NXF_SINGULARITY_CACHEDIR or singularity.cacheDir Nextflow options enables you to store and re-use the images from a central location for future pipeline runs.
+- **Singularity cache:** If you are using singularity, use the nf-core download command to download images first, before running the pipeline.
+Define [NXF_SINGULARITY_CACHEDIR](https://nextflow.io/docs/latest/config.html?highlight=nxf_singularity_cachedir#environment-variables) or singularity.cacheDir Nextflow options to store and re-use the images from a central location for future pipeline runs.

-- **Save references:** While the pipeline can generate indices for the fasta and some vcf files when they are not provided, it can be benficial to supply them to the pipeline as it avoids wasting resources.
-You can use the `--save_reference` parameter to publish those files, and then update your config file to contain the paths to these files for your subsequent runs.
+- **Save references:** While the pipeline can generate indices for the fasta and some vcf files when they are not provided, it can be benficial to supply them to the pipeline as it saves computing resources.
+You can use the `--save_reference` parameter to publish those files, and then update your config file with the paths to these files for your subsequent runs.

 - **Update pipeline:** If you would like to update the pipeline code stored in cache, in addition to running the command with `-latest` option, you can also run the command below: